masterminds-kenya/social_network/README.md

 ## User Stories

-### Influencer
+### Influencer - bringing social value

+- As an active market influencer for a few years, they have seen growth in social following, and social mentions in the market, which are of great value.
+However, they are interested and unsure of what clearly defined value this brings their company in sales, conversion or loyalty.
+- As a market influencer engaged with a brand, they would like to see the ongoing impact of their campaign efforts has on their audience, the partner brand, and on their own personal branding.
+This can assist them in fine-tuning and delivering their desired message.
+- As an active market influencer beginning new brand relationships, they would like to provide usable and verifiable data on the value they bring to their brand partners.
+- As a market influencer, they would like their significant history of influence and reach to be recognized by brands and marketing team members.
-- Can easily login with facebook credentials and grant permission to our app
+- App use: Can easily login with facebook credentials and grant permission to our app
-- Can review the permissions and revoke them at any time.
+- App use: Can review the permissions and revoke them at any time.
+- App use: Can setup the parameters for a campaign (or is this marketing team task?)

+### Brand - Deciding where to invest

+- As a brand company active with market influencers for a a few years, they are satisfied that their influencer activity brings significant value to their brand.
+However, they feel their influencer strategy could be optimized, especially as the market becomes more crowded and competitive.
+The brand company wants to know how to leverage influencer campaigns in their overall marketing strategy, by amplifying and tracking gained users.
+- As a brand company that has been active in influencer marketing for a few years, they are concerned with the rising prices for both influencer campaigns and for social paid ads.
+The brand company wants to invest their budget where the most impact can be gained.
+However, they do not have the data on either to understand and determine their best options.
+- A given brand company has resisted influencer marketing for a decade, but has previously benefited from organic reach.
+They are seeking advice on how to use other channels - earned and paid - so they do not lose market share.
+- As a brand company without a strong social marketing history, they are cautiously new to paid social and they are skeptical about influencer marketing.
+They want to invest in both, but need measurable systems with clearly defined data to justify investment in this typically fuzzily defined field driven by vanity metrics.

-### Marketing
+### Marketing - Manager of the Campaign

+- As a marketer who has been active with social influencers for a few years, they have historically seeded/sampled/gifted product or paid for product placement in an influencer feed.
+They are unsure the actual ROI and is looking to understand which influencers bring the most real quality audience/customers.
+- As a marketer who is relatively new to influencer marketing, they answer to senior leadership who want clearly defined measurable results.
+This influencer marketing campaign must be comparable with all their other marketing opportunities, with all projects ladder up to a 360* digital eco-system.
+Without enough data on influencer campaigns, the marketing team cannot justify investment compared to their other clearly defined digital strategies.
-- Can view data using google worksheets
+- App use: Can view useful and clearly defined data using google worksheets
+- App use: They know they are viewing reliable and accurate data.
-- Does not need to issue commands or modify the code for the data they want
+- App use: Does not need to issue commands or modify the code for the data they want